wavim/assignee/report/report.typ

 Google Issues and Lighthouse are used extensively to enforce web best practices.
 This includes loading speed, contentful paint (FCP/LCP), and accessibility.

-By reducing load times and network dependency chain, speeding up initial rendering, Assignee delivers the best level of user satisfaction and engagement.
+By reducing loading time and network dependency chains, initial rendering is sped up.
+This allows Assignee to deliver the best level of user satisfaction and engagement.

 = Credits
 The success of Assignee relied heavily on the extensive use of ecosystem tools.
 While only a fraction are listed here,